-First Holy Communion & First Reconciliation
+First Holy Communion & and The Sacrament of Reconciliation

 Holy Communion and First Reconciliation is the next step after Baptism, in the growth of a child’s faith in the Catholic Church.